-The Group is working towards increasing its revenue and building a strong order book by securing more construction jobs in 2016.
-To achieve this, the Group will be more active in its bidding for construction jobs in the public as well as in the private sectors.
+The Group is continuously devising measures towards increasing its revenue in 2017 by actively looking into niche market especially in the area of design and built projects of buildings and infrastructure development.
+The Group will be more active in its quest for construction jobs especially in the public sectors with the 11th Malaysia Plan well under way as well as developments in the private sectors.